gore-ez-knee/gore-ez-knee.github.io/_posts/2022-03-27-elastic-install.md

 ![](/assets/img/post_images/elastic_install/snip35.png)

 You'll be prompted to `Add Elastic Agent to your hosts`, but we still need to add another integration.
 Select `Add Elastic Agent later`.
 Follow the same steps to add the `Network Packet Capture` integration.
-You can get back to integrations selecting it under `Management` right above `Fleet` or the big blue button that appears at the bottom of the sidebar.
+You can get back to integrations by selecting it under `Management` right above `Fleet` or the big blue button that appears at the bottom of the sidebar.

 ![](/assets/img/post_images/elastic_install/snip36.png)